 Strawberry Soda Syrup FAQ

+How long does simple syrup last?
 About 1-2 weeks in an airtight container in the fridge.
-There are a few ways simple syrup can "go bad" and one of them is crystallization — which is why it's important not to stir the syrup on the stove.
+You can also freeze it in ice cube trays for up to 3 months!
+There are a few ways this strawberry beverage concentrate can "go bad" and one of them is recrystallization — which is why it's important not to stir the syrup on the stove.
 This can encourage the sugar to recrystallize and give you a syrup that looks smooth on the day you make it, but that starts forming crystals as it sits.

 📖 Recipe